Renu1301Singh/DemoQA/README.md

 ## Objective
--> Testing a Website using Nightwatch.js with Page Object model design pattern.\
+Testing a Website using Nightwatch.js with Page Object model design pattern.

 ## Overview